NIGMS/Transcriptome-Assembly-Refinement-and-Applications/README.md

 Since the work is managed by this pipeline, the notebooks will focus on setting up and running the pipeline, followed by an examination of some of the wide range of outputs produced.
 We will also demonstrate how to retrieve the complete results directory so that users can examine more extensively on their own computing systems going step-by-step through specific workflows.
 These workflows cover the start to finish of basic bioinformatics analysis; starting from raw sequence data and carrying out the steps needed to generate a final assembled and annotated transcriptome.

-We also put an emphasis on understanding how workflows execute, using the specific example of the Nextflow (https://www.nextflow.io) workflow engine, and on using workflow engines as supported by cloud infrastructure, using the specific example of the Google Cloud Life Sciences API (https://cloud.google.com/life-sciences).
+We also put an emphasis on understanding how workflows execute, using the specific example of the Nextflow (https://www.nextflow.io) workflow engine, and on using workflow engines as supported by cloud infrastructure, using the specific example of the Google Batch (https://cloud.google.com/batch).

 ![technical infrastructure](/images/tech_infra_diag.png)